hm-lang/core/proposals/README.md

 `someFunction: ((Dbl): string) | ((Dbl, Name: string): int)`.
 This might have some usage for function overloads.
 Maybe we disallow these and require declare the overloads individually.
+The `|` operator probably doesn't make sense unless we can determine what type it is before calling.
+Maybe we should require `&` when passing in a function with multiple overloads, so that we can call it either way.
+TODO: see if it's consistent to use `|` and `&` here, or maybe use `or` and `and` for the types.

 ## nested/object types